Kinds-of-Intelligence-CFI/animal-ai/docs/configGuide/Arena-Environment-Guide.md

   </tr>
 </table>

-<p align="center">
-  <img height="300" src="../../docs/media/prefabs/DefaultArena.png">
-</p>

 The default arena instance is shown above, with just the arena (walls and ground gameobjects) and the agent spawned.
 Currently, an arena can only support a single agent (with spherical animal skins - _hedgehog_, _pig_, or _panda_).
 It is currently a square of fixed size `40x40`, meaning the size of the arena is immutable, with the origin of the arena is set to `(0,0)`.
 You can provide coordinates for objects in the range `[0,40]x[0,40]` as floats.

+The arena is made up of a set of gameobjects, which are as follows:

+- **Walls**: The walls of the arena, which are 10 units high and 40 units long.
+The walls are made up of 4 gameobjects, one for each wall, which are named `Wall1`, `Wall2`, `Wall3`, and `Wall4`, each with a set of childobjects called `fences`, which contain the textures for the walls.
+The walls are all children of the `Walls` gameobject, which is itself a child of the `Arena` gameobject.
+- **Ground**: The ground of the arena, which is 40 units long and 40 units wide.
+The ground is a child of the `Arena` gameobject.
+- **Lights**: The lights of the arena, which are 4 spotlights, one for each corner of the arena.
+The lights are all children of the `Lights` gameobject, which is a child of the `Arena` gameobject.
+- **SpawnArea**: The spawn gameobject responsible for spawning objects defined in the configuration file, which is a child of the `Arena` gameobject.
+This gameobject essentially controls the size of the spawn area, currently set to within the bounds of the walls of the arena.
+- **Agent**: The agent, which is a child of the `Arena` gameobject, must be spawned in every arena.

+<p align="center">
+  <img height="300" src="../../docs/media/prefabs/DefaultArena.png">
+</p>

 In the above picture with the agent on the ground in the center of the environment its coordinates are `(20, 0, 20)`.
 Below is a sample configuration file for the default arena as shown above: